• Home

 26 Tuesday Apr 2022

-Posted by RichardB in My Photos, Travel, TravelTuesday
+Posted My Photos, Travel, TravelTuesday

 Augustus Saint-Gaudens was commissioned by author Henry Brooks Adams (great grandson of John Adams and grandson of John Quincy Adams) in 1886 to create a memorial for his wife’s grave in Washington, D. C.’s Rock Creek Cemetery.
 Marion, a D. C. socialite and accomplished photographer, had committed suicide a year earlier.
 Adams did not want a likeness of his wife, but instead asked Saint-Gaudens to create a spiritual figure that encompassed Buddhist philosophy and was similar to characters from Michelangelo’s Sistine Chapel.
 Both male and female models were used to create the androgynous figure.